 A limited number of Naked Heat palettes were released earlier this week, on the Urban Decay website.
 As with previous Naked palettes, it cost £39.50 and qualified for free delivery.
 The official release date is not listed on the website anymore, but I understand it to be the 30th June.

 The palette arrived in this gigantic box.
 I’m normally not a fan of excessive packaging but it’s a strong box with a magnetic close which I will use for storage.

-The palette itself is made from plastic and is quite heavy.
+The packaging is made from plastic and quite heavy.
 I much prefer this type of casing to the earlier velvet or metal, which I find gets damaged over time.
 This casing is very similar to that of the Naked Smoky palette.
 As with the other Naked palettes, there’s a decent mirror inside and a brush was included.

-I really like how this palette has been arranged.
-Your inner eye highlight and transition shades make up the first four eyeshadows.
+Inner eye highlight and transition shades make up the first four eyeshadows.
 Followed by the shimmers with four darker depth shades on the end.
-It’s easy to see how you could create multiple looks and what would compliment what.
+It’s easy to see how you could create multiple looks with the Naked Heat palette and what would compliment what.

 7 Mattes, 6 Shimmers

 Unlike it’s predecessors, the Naked Heat palette has more mattes included than shimmery shades.
 Urban Decay are known for their shimmer eyeshadows so this is an interesting -but welcome- move.
 Personally I use several mattes per look with just one or two shimmer shades, so this balance will work well for me.

 Naked Heat Swatches